 A herb or the herbaceous plants are different from the garden variety woody plants.
-The differences begin from their stems, herbal plants have leaves and a stem but the woody plants have a woody stem which the herbal plants lack.
+The differences begin from their stems, herbal plants have a stem and many leaves but the woody plants have a woody stem which the herbal plants lack.

 Herbal plants have stems made up of cellulose, but not as rigid as lignin.
 Hence, they decompose relatively easily while the woody plants boast of stems made up of lignin which provides a solid, rigid structure that prevents damage.
 Essentially woody plants are more resilient than herbal plants.

 Herbs are readily grown in the gardens or even indoors and this is a common enough practice.
 They have a lot of nutritional and health benefits.
-Some of the medicinal plants include immune support herbs, intestinal support herbs, muscle and joint support herbs, cardiovascular support herbs, energy support herbs, mood support herbs and so on.
-So they play a huge role in our holistic wellbeing.
-They contain enough nutritional benefits and vitamins to make it a part of the diet.
+Some of the medicinal plants include immune support herbs, intestinal support herbs, muscle and joint support herbs, cardiovascular support herbs, energy support herbs, and so on.
+Hence, they play a huge role in our holistic wellbeing, as they contain enough nutritional benefits and vitamins to make it a part of the diet.

-To explore more on related topics visit Byju’s.
+To explore more about herbs and different types of plants, visit Byju’s.

 Practise This Question